About Office Depot

 Office Depot, Inc. is a resource and a catalyst to help customers work better.
 We are a single source for everything customers need to be more productive, including the latest technology, core office supplies, print and document services, business services, facilities products, furniture, and school essentials.

-The company has combined pro forma annual sales of approximately $17 billion, employs more than 60,000 associates, and serves consumers and businesses in 58 countries with more than 2,000 retail stores, award-winning e-commerce sites and a dedicated business-to-business sales organization all delivered through a global network of wholly owned operations, joint ventures, franchisees, licensees and alliance partners.
-The companys portfolio of leading brands includes Office Depot, OfficeMax, OfficeMax Grand & Toy, Reliable and Viking.
+The company has combined pro forma annual sales of approximately $17 billion, employs more than 60,000 associates, and serves consumers and businesses in 57 countries with more than 2,000 retail stores, award-winning e-commerce sites and a dedicated business-to-business sales organization - all delivered through a global network of wholly owned operations, joint ventures, franchisees, licensees and alliance partners.
+The company operates under several banner brands including Office Depot, OfficeMax, OfficeMax Grand & Toy, Reliable and Viking.
 The company's portfolio of exclusive product brands include TUL, Foray, DiVOGA, Ativa, WorkPRO, Realspace and HighMark.

 Dramatic Growth Over 25 Years

 While Office Depot is clearly a powerful organization today, the Company's beginnings were quite modest.
 Office Depot was founded in 1986 and opened its first store in Fort Lauderdale, Florida.
 In late 1987, David I. Fuente assumed the post of Chairman and Chief Executive Officer of the fledging company, and took Office Depot public in 1988.
 The Executive Team immediately began to execute an ambitious plan to expand the Company's footprint in key U.S. markets.
 The results were dramatic: By the end of 1990 Office Depot had 173 stores in 27 states.
 That same year, Office Depot announced its merger with The Office Club, Inc., becoming the largest office products retailer in North America.